The Newborn Registry: Everything You Need for the First 90 Days in Canada

 What are the essential safe sleep items I need for a newborn in Canada?

-For safe sleep, Health Canada recommends a firm mattress in a crib, bassinet, or co-sleeper that meets Canadian safety standards.
-Add several swaddles or sleep sacks to keep your baby snug and prevent startling.
-Avoid loose bedding, bumpers, or stuffed animals.
-The key is a flat, firm sleeping surface with nothing else in the space.
+You need a firm, flat mattress in a crib, bassinet, or co-sleeper that meets Canadian safety standards.
+Add several swaddles or sleep sacks to reduce the startle reflex.
+The [Canadian Paediatric Society](https://www.cps.ca/en/documents/position/safe-sleep) is clear: nothing else in the sleep space — no loose bedding, bumpers, or stuffed animals.

 HALO SleepSack 1.0 TOG Cotton Wearable Blanket 2-Pack